 Rosemary - I always prefer fresh herbs when they are available.
 For this sauce, you don't need much.
 We aren't looking to take over the dish with a rosemary flavor, but I love the hint of rosemary with roasted meats.

 Peppercorns - If you have pink or multicolored peppercorns, go for it.
 They offer a little spice along with a yummy earthiness to the smoked tri tip.

 Butter - Butter gives a sauce a level up.
 It takes sauce to another level.
 This creaminess combined with the heavy cream makes each bit melt in your mouth.

 Salt and Pepper - Just use salt and pepper to tastes as you make your sauce.

-How to make Traeger Tri Tip Recipe
+How to Smoke Traeger Tri Tip Steak

 Step Three: Once the meat has rested, slice it thinly against the grain.
 Reserve any of the juices to add to your peppercorn cream sauce.

 You need to take into account that the internal temperature increases as you reverse sear.
 For a cut such as this tri-tip, you want to pull it off the grill and reverse sear it at about 10 to 15 degrees from your desired final internal temp.
 For example, if you take it off the pellet grill at medium rare and then reverse sear it you end up at medium or medium well.